CAROL LI, EDITOR-IN-CHIEF

 To Rani and Renee: Congratulations on being the next EICS!
 I’m so excited to see where you lead the program.
 To me, you guys are yin and yang, and I just know you’re going to be great leaders for the rest of the staff. <3

 To Halo: Your talent in writing can be spotted from a mile away, and I hope you will continue to develop these skills to the next level.
 Please keep posting about your sushi meals on your Instagram story, and you can count on me to swipe up and ask if it’s ‘bussin’!

 To Adrian, Sauce, Bryce, Devyn, Candice and Denise: Our senior year has turned out to be so unexpected, and as Class of 2021, I feel like we’ll always remember this unique experience.
 Thank you all so much for being in Paw Prints, and I hope you guys will flourish after high school!
 Our paths are all so different, but I know each of us will find our own successes and happiness.

-Speaking of adding sparks to our issues, I can’t forget to shoutout Claire for always coming up with the best suggestions for features.
+Speaking of adding sparks to our issues, I can’t forget to shout out to Claire for always coming up with the best suggestions for features.
 Sorry for messaging you late at night each week; my friends always tell me I’m a super bad texter, but really, it’s because I always forget to respond. [insert sheepish expression here]

-And, to Charlie: Working with you has been a great pleasure that I can’t really express into words.
+And, to Charlie: Working with you has been a great pleasure that I can’t really express in words.
 I’m extremely glad that I was able to meet you in Paw Prints, and I just know that you’re going to do great things in the future.
-Have fun next year when experiencing Journalism in person, and I’m going to miss the energy that you bring in class!
+Have fun next year when experiencing Journalism in person, and I’m going to miss the energy that you bring to class!